 Senator Tillis, who is a member of the Senate Veterans’ Affairs and Judiciary Committees, co-sponsored The Janey Ensminger Act in 2019 to provide VA medical care for Marines and their families who have been exposed to toxic water at Camp Lejeune.
 The Camp Lejeune Justice Act gives those families and individuals the same opportunity to pursue compensation in court that other U.S. citizens are guaranteed.

-OnderLaw has a history of standing with veterans whose lives and rights have been trampled on by corporate greed.
+Our attorneys has a history of standing with veterans whose lives and rights have been trampled on by corporate greed.
 We believe it is unacceptable for those who fight for our country to be treated with indifference or worse when it comes to their most basic health and safety.

 We urge the U.S. Senate to pass this important bill, and we’re standing with Marines and their families, as well as contract workers and others who drank toxic water at Camp Lejeune and developed cancer or pregnancy and birth problems.

-What Are the Causes for the Camp Lejeune Water Contamination?
+What Are the Causes Water Contamination?

-in step with the Agency for Toxic Substances and Disease Registry (ATSDR), multiple contamination sources were identified.
+In step with the Agency for Toxic Substances and Disease Registry (ATSDR), multiple contamination sources were identified.
 They enclosed waste disposal sites and underground storage tanks.
 The toxic compounds found at Camp Lejeune are cited as Volatile Organic Compounds (VOCs), and that they form up product love degreasers and dry-cleaning solvents.

 Later studies showed there are quite seventy alternative chemicals that caused health risks.
 The foremost dangerous and current of those were as follows: